github/docs/content/actions/security-guides/security-hardening-for-github-actions.md

 To help mitigate the risk of an exposed token, consider restricting the assigned permissions.
 For more information, see "[AUTOTITLE](/actions/security-guides/automatic-token-authentication#modifying-the-permissions-for-the-github_token)."

+{% ifversion custom-org-roles %}

+## Managing permissions for {% data variables.product.prodname_actions %} settings in your organization

+You can practice the principal of least privilege for your organization's CI/CD pipeline with {% data variables.product.prodname_actions %} by administering custom organization roles.
+A custom organization role is a way to grant an individual or team in your organization the ability to control certain subsets of settings without granting full administrative control of the organization and its repositories.

+{% data reusables.actions.org-roles-for-gh-actions %}

+For more information, see "[AUTOTITLE](/organizations/managing-peoples-access-to-your-organization-with-roles/about-custom-organization-roles)."

+{% endif %}

 ## Using OpenID Connect to access cloud resources

 {% data reusables.actions.about-oidc-short-overview %}